Blond: Asia

 The higher frequencies of light hair in Asia are prevalent among the Pamiris, Kalash, Nuristani and Uyghur ethnic groups.

 According to geneticist David Reich, blond hair has ancient roots in Asia.
 The derived allele responsible for blond hair in Europeans likely evolved first among the Ancient North Eurasians.
 The earliest known individual with this allele is a Siberian fossil from Afontova Gora, in south-central Siberia.
 Reich has written that the derived SNP for blond hair entered continental Europe by way of a massive population migration from the Eurasian steppe, by a people who had substantial Ancient North Eurasian ancestry.
 Blond hair has been discovered in human burial sites in north-western China and Mongolia dating to the Iron Age.

 The Hmong people, originally from northern China, were historically recorded as having blonde hair and blue eyes by the Chinese in ancient times, but their features became darker as they migrated out of China and in to Southeast Asia.
 The ethnic Miao people of Guizhou province from China, a subgroup of Hmong people, have been described as having blue eyes and blonde hair.
 F.M Savina of the Paris Foreign missionary society wrote that the Miao are "pale yellow in complexion, almost white, their hair is often light or dark brown, sometimes even red or corn-silk blond, and a few even have pale blue eyes."

 Chinese historical documents describe blond haired, blue-eyed warriors among the Xiongnu, a nomadic equestrian culture from Mongolia, who practiced Tengriism.
 The Shiwei people were a Mongolic-speaking ethnic group who were blond-haired and blue eyed.
-Blond hair can still be seen among people from the region they inhabited, even today.
+Blond hair can still be seen among people from the region they inhabited.
 Some Xianbei were described with blond hair and blue eyes according to Chinese historical chronicles.
 The Uriankhai tribe of Mongols, to which the military generals Subotai and Jelme belonged, were described by Mongol chronicles as blond haired in the 2nd millennium CE.
 The Tuvans are a Turkic ethnic group with an occasional occurrence of blond hair with freckles, blue-green eyes.